RBAC Configuration

 Debugging Role Evaluation

-mezctl users show alice --verbose
+mezctl users list

-# USERNAME: alice
+# alice ssh-access,ssh-production active

 Next Steps